IB English / English Literature

 At Cana Elite, our plethora of dedicated experts of English Language and Literature tutors can help students achieve their highest potential in not only the HL Essay, but in the IBDP in general.
 Contact us today for more information.

 IB English A: Paper 2 Comparative Essay requires students to use two works they studied in class and write a compare and contrast essay in response to a guiding question.
-With two works to juggle and both similarities and differences to talk about, you will want to ensure that your introduction is as clear as possible.
+With two works to juggle and similarities and differences to explore, you will want to ensure that your introduction is as clear as possible.

 A good Paper 2 introduction does the following: